kyma-project/kyma/components/connectivity-certs-controller/README.md

 # Connectivity Certs Controller

 ## Overview

-Connectivity Certs Controller is responsible for communicating with the Connector Service.
-It fetches both a client certificate and the root CA certificate and saves them to secrets.
+The Connectivity Certs Controller fetches the client certificate and the root CA and saves them to Secrets from the central Connector Service.

 ## Fetching certificates

-Certificates Manager is operator which reacts to `CertificateRequest` custom resource.
-It requires `csrInfoUrl` field.
+The Controller acts on to CertificateRequest custom resource (CR).
+It requires the `csrInfoUrl` field.

-To create it run:
+To create the CR, run:
 ```
 cat <<EOF | kubectl apply -f -
 apiVersion: applicationconnector.kyma-project.io/v1alpha1